openethereum/openethereum.github.io/Token-Registry.md

 ![dapps-tokendeploy-c](./images/dapps-tokendeploy-c.png)
 _Figure: And our custom token will be displayed along with other tokens in our wallet, note the shiny icon._

+Any token registered with the Parity Token Registry will be automatically visibile to all Parity wallet users holding tokens or watching accounts with registered tokens.